thibaultcha/TCBlobDownload/README.md

 ## Usage
 ### Import library
-1. Clone project (better if you want to pull latest updates)/Download zip then drag and drop `TCBlobDownload.xcodeproj` from Finder to your opened project.
+1. Clone project (better if you want to pull latest updates) **OR** Download zip, then drag and drop `TCBlobDownload.xcodeproj` from Finder to your opened project.
 2. Open your Project's Target -> Build Phases -> **Target Dependencies** and add `TCBlobDownload`.
 3. Same menu, click **Link binary with libraries** and add `libTCBlobDownload.a` (no worries if it's red).
 4. Use `#import <TCBlobDownload/TCBlobDownloadManager.h>` in any file where you want to use it.
 No auto-completion on this import  if you did not build your project once before but don't worry.